 Is your patent expiring?
 Here's how to calculate patent expiration dates!

 Every government has a duty to encourage innovations that are unique and useful to the society.
-Building a mechanism which ensures product credibility is one of the reasons why we need patent law.
+Building a mechanism that ensures product credibility is one of the reasons why we need patent law.
+The patent law, however, requires that a patent application explain the invention to someone who is not already familiar with the invention.
+Here is a list of best patent drafting practices, to be kept in mind.
 Patents give an inventor the right to exclude others from making, selling or using the invention and in lieu, the inventor discloses the invention to the world – so that the world advances its collective knowledge.
 Yet – the exclusivity granted to the inventor may also cause hindrance to the society and imbalance in economies – which is why patent rights come with an expiration date.
 Once a patent expires, the invention falls into “public domain” which means it can be practiced by anyone without owing royalties to the patent owner.
 Knowing when a patent will expire sounds like it would be as easy as just opening the patent and looking at the bibliographic data on the patent.
 In practice however, due to how intellectual property law has continued to evolve around the world, calculating patent expiration dates is a murkier business and often requires legal analysis.
 In this article we take a look at how patent expiration dates are typically calculated in the major IP centers of the world:

 Let’s take an example patent application, understanding how it advances from the first application date to its expiration.